Craspedisia

 Craspedisia is a genus of comb-footed spiders that was first described by Eugène Louis Simon in 1894.
 As of May 2020 it contains three species, found in China, the Dominican Republic, and Brazil: C. cornuta, C. longioembolia, and C. spatulata.
+It also contains 1 extinct species found in Dominican amber: C. yapchoontecki.

 Craspedisia spatulata is 2.2 mm long.
 C. cornuta females are 3.1 mm long, and males are 2.9 mm long.